 - Only web resources: HTML/JS/SCSS can be auto updated.

 - Cordova core (installed by default) and 3rd party Cordova plug-ins can’t be automatically updated.
-So, if you once decide to add (enable) any new plug-in to your app or change any autoupdate setting (for example, enabling or disabling any check box) you will need to republish it to make the automatic update feature work.
+So, if you once decide to add (enable) any new plug-in to your app or change any autoupdate setting (for example, enabling or disabling any check box) you will need to republish it to make the automatic update feature work as expected.